 berating him for the way he had conducted his life with my mother, and then his housekeeper, and his businesses and beliefs, to speak once and for all the less than holy versions of who he was.

-an appeal to some supernatural power to inflict evil on someone or some group
+an appeal to a supernatural power to inflict evil on someone

 And the single-minded determination that had propelled him through twenty-five years of green-grocering in a famous ghetto of America would serve him a few last days, and through any of my meager

 What belief did I ever hold in my father, whose daily life I so often ridiculed and looked upon with such